TheUnperfectArchive/online/dairy/careerltlife.md

 I followed it because nothing else felt real.

 By sixteen, I had already begun working professionally.
-My first title was **VFX Artist**, born from a fascination with animation.
+My first title was **Digital Artist**, born from a fascination with animation.
 I wanted to know how those moving worlds were made.

 And what better way to learn than by doing?